Whether a student can get a part-time Maintenance Loan depends on their:

 - 1 July, if their course starts between 1 July and 31 July

-Students who live outside of England may also be eligible for a Maintenance Loan if they’re:
+Students who are overseas may also be eligible for a Maintenance Loan if they’re:

 - a serving member of the UK armed forces